RustaceansKenya/driver-development-book/driver_book/src/bare_metal/linking/linking.md

 The GNU linker is compact and straight-foward.
 There is only one GNU linker.
 If you want to compile something into an elf, you supply the linker with an elf-generating linker script.
 If you need a wasm binary file, you supply it with a corresponding linker script.
 This may seem simple at first, but writing a correct linker script is usually not an easy task.
 To solve this problem, the LLVM linker implemented the concept of ***linker-flavours***.

-The LLVM linker is not a monolith, it is made up of different specialized linkers within itself.
-These sub-linkers are called flavours.
-The flavours are linkers that are specialized in producing object files for specific targets.
+The LLVM linker is not a monolith, it is made up of different specialized linkers that are typically called flavours.
+The flavours produce object files for specific targets ONLY.

-For example, Let's say you want to produce a unix elf file, instead of writing a complex & erronous linker script, you could use the LD.LLD linker flavour and it will automatically generate an internal unix-elf-focussed script for you.
+For example, Let's say you want to produce a unix elf file, instead of writing a complex & erronous linker script, you could use the `LD.LLD linker flavour` and it will automatically generate an internal unix-elf-focussed script for you.
 This is what makes LLD a cross-linker by default.

-There are currently 4 LLVM-linker flavours :
+There are currently 4 mainstream LLVM-linker flavours :
 1. **LD.LLD (unix)** : specializes in generating object files and executables for Unix-like operating systems, such as Linux and FreeBSD.
 It supports formats like ELF (Executable and Linkable Format) and handles symbol resolution, linking libraries, and generating debug information specific to Unix environments.

 2. **ld64.lld (macOS)** : specializes in producing object files and executables for macOS and other Apple platforms.
 It supports the Mach-O (Mach Object) file format used on macOS.